Last Updated on

-American History goes down so easy with a roaring fire, beer on tap, outrageously good meals and a comfy-cozy bed at night.
+American History goes down easy with a roaring fire, beer on tap, outrageously good meals and a comfy-cozy bed at night.
 Or while savoring rapturous water views and food for thought.

 The following Historic Hotels and experiences allow you to step back in time within the halls and cabins of our nation’s builders and strivers.

-Overnight where the spirits of those who fought in the American Revolution, fended off hostile neighbors, shipped felled trees, instituted a summer camp for intellectuals, worked on the first computers, and more, can still be felt.
+Stay overnight where the spirits of those who fought in the American Revolution, fended off hostile neighbors, shipped felled trees, instituted a summer camp for intellectuals, worked on the first computers, and more, can still be felt.